NoiseShift: Resolution-Aware Noise Recalibration for Better Low-Resolution Image Generation: Method

-\paragraph{Role of Noise-Level Embedding.} At each timestep, diffusion models receive not only the noisy latent $\mathbf{x}_t$ but also a noise-level or timestep embedding that encodes the expected magnitude of corruption in the input.
-This embedding allows the model to adapt its prediction of the denoised image based on how noisy the input is: for low noise, the model performs minor corrections, whereas for high noise, it applies stronger denoising.
-In our framework, the conditioning noise $\hat{\sigma}_t$ is directly mapped to this embedding.
-Consequently, by manipulating $\hat{\sigma}_t$ at test time, we can explicitly interfere how the model interprets the noise level in the input, enabling a resolution-aware correction without changing the learned weights or the sampling schedule.
+At each reverse step, the model receives not only the current noisy latent $\mathbf{x}_{t+1}$ but also a noise-level (or timestep) input that indicates the expected corruption level.
+This conditioning allows the model to adapt its velocity prediction to the amount of noise present in the current state.
+In our formulation, the conditioning noise $\hat{\sigma}_t$ is passed directly as this model input.
+Therefore, by modifying $\hat{\sigma}_t$ at test time, we can explicitly control how the model interprets the noise level in $\mathbf{x}_{t+1}$, enabling resolution-aware correction without changing the model weights or the scheduled sampling trajectory.

 \paragraph{Problem Setup.} Let $\phi$ denote a trained flow-matching diffusion model with a predefined noise schedule ${\sigma_t}{t=0}^{T}$.
 At each timestep $t$, the model receives a noisy latent $\mathbf{x}_{t+1}$ and a noise-level embedding derived from a conditioning noise $\hat{\sigma}_t$.
 This embedding informs the network how much noise to expect and guides its prediction of the velocity field $\phi(\mathbf{x}_{t+1}, \hat{\sigma}_t)$.